Blackwater coal mine

-The Blackwater coal mine is a coal mine located in the Bowen Basin in Central Queensland, south of the town of Blackwater.
+The Blackwater coal mine is an Open Cut Coal mine located in the Bowen Basin in Central Queensland, Australia.
+It is south of the town of Blackwater in Stewarton, Central Highlands Region.
 The mine has coal reserves amounting to 877 million tonnes of coking coal, one of the largest coal reserves in Australia and the world, and has a strike length of 80 kilometres, the open pit being 35 kilometres long.
-It is owned by BHP Mitsubishi Alliance and has an annual production capacity of 13 million tonnes of coal.
+It is owned by Whitehaven Coal and is expected to have an average annual production capacity of 12.4 million tonnes of saleable coal.

+It has the largest dragline fleet of 7 in the Southern Hemisphere.

+Both HCC (Hard Coking Coal) and SSCC (Semi Soft Coking Coal) metallurgical coal products are mined at Blackwater.